jagdishkumar17/Outlook-Email-Automation/README.md

   {
     "Body": "<p><strong>Lorem Ipsum</strong> is simply dummy text of the printing and typesetting industry. </p>", "Recipients": "test@gmail.com;test1@gmail.com",
-    "Subject": "What is Lorem Ipsum?
+    "Subject": "What is Lorem Ipsum?"
   }
 ]